 Repentance is necessary before one can be motivated by the love of God.
 Repentance is the first step toward salvation.
 If you really do not have to repent, if salvation is a guaranteed benefit, then there is no reason to change one’s way of life.
 It is a kind of spiritual welfare, where everyone gets it no matter what.
 Welfare in this life might be a necessary social safety net, but when was the last time you heard of an army of welfare recipients rising up in loving patriotism for their benefactors?
 That’s just not how human beings work.

 None of this is to say that traditional Christian teaching on eternal suffering means that we can predict who will or will not be saved, even regarding all mankind.
-But the possibility for Hell actually does exist.
+But the possibility for eternal condemnation actually does exist.
 Jesus is talking to someone when He sends them off to damnation, and it’s not demons, either.
 That’s the judgment of mankind we’re talking about.